Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Experiments

 \subsection{User Study}

-We first conduct a user study with 20 participants to subjectively evaluate the visual quality of HDRTVNet compared to four other methods with the best performance in each category.
-A total of 25 images are randomly selected from the testing set and displayed on an HDR TV (Sony X9500G with a peak brightness of 1300 nits) in a darkroom.
-Before the experiment, we instruct the participants to consider three main factors when evaluating the images: (1) the presence of obvious artifacts and unnatural colors, (2) the naturalness and comfort of the overall color, brightness, and contrast, and (3) the perception of contrast between light and dark levels and highlight details.
-Based on these principles, participants rank the results of different methods in each scenario.
-The TV is set to the Rec.2020 color gamut and HDR10 standard when displaying the results.
-We first compare five methods: Ada-3DLUT \cite{zeng2020learning}, Deep SR-ITM \cite{kim2019deep}, Pixel2pixel \cite{isola2017image}, KovaleskiEO \cite{kovaleski2014high} and HDRTVNet \cite{hdrtvnet_conf}, along with the ground-truth.
-When ranking the images for a scene, participants are able to view six images from different methods simultaneously or compare any two images at will until they decided on the order.
+In the initial version, we first conduct a user study with 20 participants to evaluate HDRTVNet's visual quality compared to four top-performing methods.
+For the experimental setup, a total of 25 images are randomly selected from the testing set and display in a darkroom on an HDR TV (Sony X9500G with a peak brightness of 1300 nits) set to the Rec.2020 color gamut and HDR10 standard.
+We then instruct the participants to consider three main factors when evaluating the images: (1) the presence of obvious artifacts and unnatural colors, (2) the naturalness and comfort of the overall color, brightness, and contrast, and (3) the perception of contrast between light and dark levels and highlight details.
+Based on these principles, participants rank the results in each scenario.
+The results of five approaches including Ada-3DLUT \cite{zeng2020learning}, Deep SR-ITM \cite{kim2019deep}, Pixel2pixel \cite{isola2017image}, KovaleskiEO \cite{kovaleski2014high} and HDRTVNet \cite{hdrtvnet_conf}, along with the ground-truth images are compared.
+When ranking the images for a scene, participants are able to view six images from different methods simultaneously or compare any two images at will until they decide on the order.
 We display the counts of different results in the top three ranks, as shown in Figure \ref{user_study_1}.
-The ground truth (GT) and our HDRTVNet account for 41.6$\%$ (208 counts) and 17.2$\%$ (86 counts) of the results considered to have the best visual quality, respectively.
+The ground truth (GT) and HDRTVNet account for 41.6$\%$ (208 counts) and 17.2$\%$ (86 counts) of the results considered to have the best visual quality, respectively.
 Similarly, HDRTVNet accounts for 35.4$\%$ of the results considered to have the second-best visual quality.
 In conclusion, the results of HDRTVNet are only inferior to the GT in terms of visual quality in subjective evaluation.
-Furthermore, we conduct a user study to verify the superiority of the proposed HDRTVNet++ over the previous HDRTVNet~\cite{hdrtvnet_conf}.
-Participants are asked to rank the images for each set in this user study with the same setup as the above.
+We further conduct a user study to compare the proposed HDRTVNet++ with the previous HDRTVNet~\cite{hdrtvnet_conf}.
+Participants are asked to rank each set of images in this experiment using the same settings as above.
 As shown in Figure \ref{user_study_2}, the ground-truth still achieve the best visual quality, while HDRTVNet++ shows a better ranking over HDRTVNet.
 HDRTVNet++ accounts for 59.2$\%$ (296 counts) of the results considered to have the second-best visual quality, which greatly outperforms HDRTVNet 23.8$\%$ (119 counts).
-All these results demonstrate the superiority of our method in terms of objective visual quality.
+These results demonstrate the superiority of our method in terms of objective visual quality.